 Proper control design for droop-based inverters is crucial for enhancement of dynamic performance.
-Particularly, the transient suscepntace B' deteriorates the damping coefficient of the embedded phase angle oscillator.
-Based on the proposed Lyapunov method, the effect of B' on the system instability was illustrated, and methods for enhancing the system stability are proposed consisting of emulating the proper virtual impedance components.
-The results suggest that the increase of only the reactance X_m can achieve a wider stability region as compared to the conventional methods.
-Moreover, cancellation of inductive dynamics, which is shown to be largely responsible for the onset of instability, is further exploited with the proposed virtual capacitance method.
-The effectiveness of the proposed approaches is justified by theoretical analysis and confirmed by direct time-domain simulation based on the full model.
-A possible extension of the method to provide a better stability assessment is discussed which is the subject of subsequent work together with the generalization to arbitrary network configuration.
+Particularly, the transient suscepntacene B' deteriorates the damping coefficient of the embedded phase angle oscillator.
+Based on the proposed Lyapunov function candidate, the contribution of B' to the system instability has been clearly identified.
+A new concept of developing the virtual component method is then proposed to provide further enhancement of system performance against unstable droop modes.
+The results suggest that increase of only the reactance $X_m$ can achieve a wider stability region as compared to the conventional methods.
+Moreover, cancellation of inductive dynamics is further exploited with the proposed virtual capacitance method.
+The effectiveness of the proposed approaches is verified by both theoretical analysis and timedomain simulation.
+Although the case study employs a simple two-bus system, the system formulation with the proposed approach of constructing the Lyapunov function candidates enable possible generalization to a network setting, which is of interest for the future work.